Career Plan/Career Plan test URLS

-#3 Updated by Jennifer Furlong almost 6 years ago
+#3 Updated by Jennifer Furlong about 6 years ago

 Sorry, Boone.
 Perhaps corrupt was too strong.
 I just meant I didn't want to totally lose the careerplantest production site in the transfer.
 Just in case something got screwed up.
 But, your plan of switching them sounds like a good one.
 Do you have a sense of how long careerplan will be offline during the transfer?

-#7 Updated by Boone Gorges almost 6 years ago
+#7 Updated by Boone Gorges about 6 years ago